-The Practitioner must notify the Credentialing department and request an appointed time to review their file and allow up to 7 calendar days to coordinate schedules.
+The Practitioner must notify the Credentialing department and request an appointment time to review their file and allow up to 7 calendar days to coordinate schedules.
 A Medical Director and the Director responsible for Credentialing or the Quality Improvement Director will be present.
 The Practitioner has the right to review all information in the credentials file except peer references or recommendations protected by Law from disclosure.

-The only items in the file that may be copied by the Practitioner are documents, which the Practitioner sent to Passport Health Plan by Molina Healthcare (e.g., the application and any other attachments submitted with the application from the Practitioner.
+The only items in the file that may be copied by the Practitioner are documents, which the Practitioner sent to Passport by Molina Healthcare (e.g., the application and any other attachments submitted with the application from the Practitioner.
 Practitioners may not copy any other documents from the credentialing file.

-Practitioner's Right to be Informed of Application Status
+Practitioner's right to be informed of application status

-Practitioners have a right, upon request, to be informed of the status of their application by telephone, email or mail.
+Practitioners have the right, upon request, to be informed of the status of their application by telephone, email, or mail.
 Practitioner's rights are published on the Passport website and are included in this Provider Manual.
 Passport will respond to the request within two (2) working days.
 Passport will share with the Practitioner where the application is in the credentialing process and note any missing information or information not yet verified.

-Notification of Credentialing Decisions
+Notification of credentialing decisions